|Major Groups > Gilled Mushrooms > Pale-Spored > Collybioid > Tricholomopsis decora|

 There may be several North American species going under the European name "Tricholomopsis decora," but for the present they are perhaps best treated as a species group, characterized by the ecology (decaying the wood of conifers), the yellow colors, and the fine brownish scales covering the cap surface, especially toward the center.
 The spore print is white, and a drop of KOH on the cap surface produces a pink to red reaction.

-Similar species include Tricholomopsis sulfureoides (with a cortina-like veil on the lower stem when young), Tricholomopsis thompsoniana (with a bald cap), and Tricholomopsis bella (cap hairy but not truly scaly); microscopic features also separate these species, according to Smith (1960).
+Similar species include Tricholomopsis sulfureoides (with yellow scales and brighter yellow colors overall), Tricholomopsis thompsoniana (with a bald cap), and Tricholomopsis bella (cap hairy but not truly scaly); microscopic features also separate these species, according to Smith (1960).

 Ecology: Saprobic on the wood of conifers, especially hemlocks; growing alone, scattered or gregariously; summer and fall; widely distributed in North America.